Pepi, Luci, Bom and Other Girls on the Heap: Analysis

 The comic book origins of the film are evident in its loose structure, provocative vulgarity and the intertitles made by Spanish illustrator Ceesepe, then an unknown member of La Movida Madrileña.
 The film was plagued by financial and technical problems: Almodóvar claimed humorously that "when a film has only one or two, it is considered an imperfect film, while when there is a profusion of technical flaws, it is called style.
 That's what I said joking around when I was promoting the film, but I believe 'that that was closer to the truth."

 Stylistically, the film owes a debt to Paul Morrissey's first films and above all to John Waters' Pink Flamingos (1972).
 Almodóvar confronts the spectator with unexpected outrageous situations, including a lesbian golden shower scene in the middle of a knitting lesson.

 The technical and plot defects of the films are apparent, particularly when compared with Almodóvar's subsequent polished and complex works.
 However, the film captured the spirit of its time, La Movida Madrileña, presenting Madrid as an exciting city where anything goes.

 The film centres on youth culture, showing it as wild, frivolous, adventurous and free from taboos.
-There is political symbolism in the right wing, old macho attitudes of the policeman, who represent the disappearing Francoist society and is presented unsympathetically.
+There is political symbolism in the right-wing, old macho attitudes of the policeman, who represent the disappearing Francoist society and is presented unsympathetically.
 Pepi and Bom stand for Spain's modern woman, the wild new face of a liberated democratic Spain.
 Luci is the self-sacrificing Spanish housewife, trapped between the old and new Spain.
 She is a masochist who yearns for the brutality of the past.

 Blurring the limits of sexual identity, transsexual characters appear in many Almodóvar's films.
-Here there is a drag queen called Roxy, played by Fabio McNamara, Almodóvar's singing partner in a glam rock parody duo.
+Pepi, Luci, Bom features a drag queen named Roxy, played by Fabio McNamara, Almodóvar's singing partner in a glam rock parody duo.
 The comic elements of the film defy good taste and are bluntly presented.
 Almódovar does not linger in the oddness of the sexual relationship between a traditional housewife in her forties and a rebellious punk teenager, which is presented without judgment as nothing out of the ordinary.
 Pepi, Luci, Bom is clearly an amateurish film; a first-time director, Almodóvar learned his craft as he made it.